reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goal of this exercise is to learn how to use GraphQL queries and mutations using Apollo client.
+The goal of this exercise is to learn how to do Server-Side Rendering (SSR) in React using Redux, GraphQL, and Styled-Components.

 ## To get started